Budgeting

 (Source: Deloitte)

-This information provides insight into consumer behavior during difficult economic times.
-While some people may not have been able to afford gifts during the 2020 pandemic, others may have chosen not to spend money out of caution or necessity—or both!
+This reveals consumer behavior patterns during challenging economic periods.
+While some couldn’t afford gifts during the 2020 pandemic, others chose restraint out of caution or financial necessity.

-Knowing this information helps businesses prepare for possible dips in sales during recessions or economic downturns and adjust their marketing strategies accordingly.
+This insight helps businesses anticipate potential sales declines during recessions or economic downturns and adapt their marketing strategies accordingly.

 In 2022, 196.7 million Americans shopped in stores and online over the Thanksgiving holiday weekend.